Clark Gable: Carole Lombard

 Gable was still legally married, having prolonged an expensive divorce from his second wife, Ria Langham, until his salary from Gone with the Wind enabled him to reach a divorce settlement with her on March 7, 1939.
 On March 29, during a production break on Gone with the Wind, Gable and Lombard were married in Kingman, Arizona, and honeymooned in room 1201 of the Arizona Biltmore Hotel.
 They purchased a ranch previously owned by director Raoul Walsh in Encino, California, for $50,000, making it their home.
 The couple, who lovingly referred to each other as "Ma and Pa", owned a menagerie of animals and raised chickens and horses there.
 With the bombing of Pearl Harbor many Hollywood stars joined the war effort, some such as James Stewart signing up for active duty.
 Carole Lombard sent a telegram to President Roosevelt on behalf of Gable expressing his interest in doing so, but F.D.R. thought the 41-year-old actor could best serve by increased patriotic roles in movies and bond drives, which Lombard tirelessly began.

 On January 16, 1942, Lombard was a passenger on Transcontinental and Western Air Flight 3 with her mother and press agent Otto Winkler.
-She had just finished her 57th movie, To Be or Not to Be, and was on her way home from a successful war bond selling tour when the flight's Douglas DC-3 airliner crashed into Potosi Mountain near Las Vegas, Nevada, killing all 22 passengers aboard, including 15 servicemen en route to training in California.
+She had just finished her 57th film, To Be or Not to Be, and was on her way home from a successful war bond selling tour when the flight's Douglas DC-3 airliner crashed into Potosi Mountain near Las Vegas, Nevada, killing all 22 passengers aboard, including 15 servicemen en route to training in California.
 Gable flew to the crash site to claim the bodies of his wife, mother-in-law, and Winkler, who had been the best man at Gable and Lombard's wedding.
 Lombard was declared to be the first war-related American female casualty of World War II, and Gable received a personal note of condolence from President Roosevelt.
 The Civil Aeronautics Board investigation into the crash concluded that pilot error was its cause.

 Gable returned to their Encino ranch and carried out her funeral wishes as she had requested in her will.
-A month later, he returned to the studio to work with Lana Turner in their second movie together, Somewhere I'll Find You.
+A month later, he returned to the studio to work with Lana Turner in their second film together, Somewhere I'll Find You.
 Having lost 20 lbs since the tragedy, Gable evidently was emotionally and physically devastated, but Turner stated that Gable remained a "consummate professional" for the duration of filming.
 He acted in 27 more films, and remarried twice more.
 "But he was never the same", according to Esther Williams.
 "He had been devastated by Carole's death."